MalakHisham121/TelecomEgypt_intelligent-assistant/README.md

 ## How to Run the Application

-You can test the application instantly via the live cloud deployment, run it as a self-contained notebook in Google Colab, or deploy it locally on your machine.
+You can access the live cloud deployment directly, run the self-contained notebook (`TelecomEgypt_Assistant.ipynb`) in Google Colab/Jupyter (where package installations are handled inside the notebook cells), or execute the standalone Python script.

 ### Option A: Live Demo (Hugging Face Spaces)